OpenFOAM

 Convergence plotting

-Use gnuplot for convergence plotting, it is an efficient tool for continous monitoring.
+Use gnuplot for convergence plotting, it is an efficient tool for continuous monitoring.

 Editing